nextflow-io/nextflow/docs/executor.rst

 * :ref:`process-memory`
 * :ref:`process-clusterOptions`

 .. note:: SLURM `partitions` can be considered jobs queues.
-Nextflow allows to set partitions by using the above ``queue``
+Nextflow allows you to set partitions by using the above ``queue``
     directive.

 .. tip:: Nextflow does not provide a direct support for SLURM multi-clusters feature.
 If you need to